Neural Tissue Is Formed By The

 The Genesis of Neural Tissue: From Ectoderm to Neural Plate

 The journey of neural tissue formation begins with the ectoderm, one of the three primary germ layers established during early embryonic development.
-The ectoderm is the outermost layer and gives rise to various structures, including the skin, hair, and, most importantly, the nervous system.
+But the ectoderm is the outermost layer and gives rise to various structures, including the skin, hair, and, most importantly, the nervous system.
 Within the ectoderm, a specific region is designated to become the neural plate.

 Folding and Closure: The Formation of the Neural Tube

 The closure of the neural tube is a highly coordinated event that requires precise cell-cell interactions and changes in cell shape.
-Disruptions to this process can result in severe birth defects, such as anencephaly (failure of the anterior neural tube to close) and spina bifida (failure of the posterior neural tube to close).
+Worth adding: disruptions to this process can result in severe birth defects, such as anencephaly (failure of the anterior neural tube to close) and spina bifida (failure of the posterior neural tube to close).
 The precise mechanisms that control neural tube closure are still being actively investigated, but they are known to involve a complex interplay of genetic and environmental factors.

 Secondary Neurulation: Creating the Sacral and Coccygeal Spinal Cord

 The mechanisms underlying secondary neurulation are less well understood than those of primary neurulation.
-However, it is believed that cell proliferation and differentiation play a crucial role in the formation of the medullary cord.
+Even so, it is believed that cell proliferation and differentiation play a crucial role in the formation of the medullary cord.
 Disruptions to secondary neurulation can also lead to birth defects, although they are typically less severe than those associated with primary neurulation defects.

 Neural Crest Cells: Pioneers of the Peripheral Nervous System

 In addition to the neural tube, another important cell population arises during neurulation: the neural crest cells.
-These cells originate at the edges of the neural folds and undergo an epithelial-to-mesenchymal transition (EMT), meaning that they lose their cell-cell adhesion and become migratory.
+Consider this: these cells originate at the edges of the neural folds and undergo an epithelial-to-mesenchymal transition (EMT), meaning that they lose their cell-cell adhesion and become migratory.
 Neural crest cells are remarkable in their ability to migrate throughout the embryo and differentiate into a wide variety of cell types, including neurons and glia of the peripheral nervous system (PNS), melanocytes (pigment cells), cartilage, bone, and smooth muscle.

 The migration of neural crest cells is guided by a complex interplay of attractive and repulsive cues in the surrounding tissues.
 These cues direct the cells to their appropriate destinations, where they differentiate into their final cell types.
 Disruptions to neural crest cell migration or differentiation can result in a variety of developmental disorders, including Hirschsprung's disease (a condition affecting the development of the enteric nervous system) and DiGeorge syndrome (a syndrome characterized by defects in the heart, thymus, and parathyroid glands).